michaeljones/cookies/README.md

 6. Take out of the oven and leave to harden for a minute before transferring to a wire cooling rack.
 These are great warm, and they also store well, if they don't all get eaten straight away!

-# Results

-- The reduced butter & extra egg helps make the final result a little lighter which helps.